DestinationSol/DestinationSol.github.io/_posts/2020-08-27-gsoc-wrap-up.md

 ---
+layout: post
-layout: Google Summer of Code Wrap Up"
+title: "Google Summer of Code Wrap Up"
 description: >
   This is my wrap-up post for Google Summer of Code, but I intend to keep contributing (and hopefully posting here).
 author: "Isaac Lichter"
 image: "asteroid_1.png"
 parallax: true
 ---

-# Summary

 This summer, I worked on transferring Destination: Sol from the Object-Oriented Programming model to [Entity-Component-System](https://github.com/MovingBlocks/Terasology/wiki/Entity-system-concepts)
 (ECS) architecture.
 In ECS architecture, new behavior is added using composition, rather than inheritance, so it becomes very easy to add or remove any particular piece of functionality.